dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 ### The source code examples in this post are up on Github

 The source code examples that I am writing about in this post can be found on Github in my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-get-world-position).
+This is also where I park the source code examples for my [many other blog posts on the threejs library](/categories/three-js/).

 ### Version numbers matter in three.js